 How long do ear piercings take to heal?

 It all depends!
-The different parts of your ear vary in thickness so your healing time may be longer or shorter than expected depending on if you get an earlobe or cartilage piercing.
-Standard lobe piercings usually heal in about six weeks to eight weeks, but this doesn’t apply to everyone.
-It’s important to remember to always use quality metal (surgical steel, titanium, sterling silver, etc.) to avoid any extra risk of infection and to always stock up on aftercare solution to help speed up the healing process.
-We recommend talking to a piercing professional about healing times and cleaning routines before you book an appointment.
+Different parts of your ear vary in thickness, so your healing time may be longer or shorter than expected, depending on whether you get an earlobe or cartilage piercing.
+Standard lobe piercings usually heal in about two or three months, but this doesn’t apply to everyone.
+We recommend talking to a piercing professional about healing times and ear care cleaning routines before you book an appointment.

 How much do ear piercings cost?